Minor spoilers for Kinds of Kindness ahead.

 Some of them want to be abused.”

-In the first segment, “The Death of R.M.F.,” Robert Fletcher (Jesse Plemmons) works at a company where he is pressured by his boss and lover, Raymond (Willem Dafoe), into killing a man with the initials of R.M.F. with his car.
+In the first segment, “The Death of R.M.F.,” Robert Fletcher (Jesse Plemons) works at a company where he is pressured by his boss and lover, Raymond (Willem Dafoe), into killing a man with the initials of R.M.F. with his car.
 The man has agreed to be killed, but Fletcher refuses to take part in it, which causes his life to crumble before his eyes in ways he never anticipated.

 This section is most explicitly about power and control.
 Raymond dictates nearly every aspect of Fletcher’s life like a puppet master – he gives him daily time-tables that tell him when to eat, when to sleep, what to read, and even when to have sex with his wife, Sarah (Hong Chau).
-Plemmons’ performance as a weak-willed man who has become dependent on omnipotent direction is one of the best of the actor’s career.
+Plemons’ performance as a weak-willed man who has become dependent on omnipotent direction is one of the best of the actor’s career.
 The taut suspense and commentary on human nature make for a surprisingly intimate character study, and arguably the best portion of the film.

 Unlike the Wizard of Oz-esque use of switching from black and white to color in Poor Things, Lanthimos often switches from color to black and white in Kinds of Kindness to suggest that an event may be occurring in a character’s imagination or past, such as the scene where Fletcher confronts Raymond in a parking lot.
 The moment is first shown to us in black-and-white, as Robert’s dream, then in color, indicating the real outcome.